 - Have a telephone extension in your bathroom in case someone gets into difficulty he/she can call for help.

 - Level style faucet will be easier to use for both children and elderly people.
 It will also be easier to control hot and cold water mixer.

 - For the shower, a pressure-balanced lever will prevent any possible scalding.
 Consider installing a hand-held showerhead in addition to a fixed shower head as it will be easier for people with limited mobility.

 6. Kitchen Design Layout

 An ideal kitchen layout should be in the form of ‘kitchen triangle’ linking the working distance between cooker, fridge, and sink.
 The bigger the triangles, the more walking you need to do.
-For the elderly, a smaller triangle will reduce the walking and less tiring.
+For the elderly, a smaller triangle will reduce the walking and be less tiring.
 You will need to compromise on this kitchen layout to meet your current needs and your future requirement, as you get older.

 A wall oven fixed at a suitable height will be easier to use without having to bend over if it is the floor standing type.

 When possible, design your house with no steps at the main entrance.
 The door opening and hallway width should be at least 3.5 feet wide.
 This is to allow for easy wheelchair movement.

 Have it well lighted and placed a bench near the entrance.
 This is useful in case you need to place something while you unlock the main door.
 The bench can also be a place to sit while you tie or untie your shoelaces.

 Install a handrail on both sides of the staircase and extend it beyond the first and last step.
 The step should also have a different color scheme or design to mark the edge of each step.